ankurag12/dreamscaper/README.md

 #### Inference API

 The space of generative AI inference providers is evolving fast, and with it their pricing models.
 [HuggingFace](https://huggingface.co) went from 1000 images/day to just $0.10/month of free credits!
-Sign-up on one or more of the following, copy your access key from profile settings and save to a file named as mentioned in the project root dir
+Sign-up on one or more of the following, copy your access key from profile settings and save to a file named as mentioned in the project root dir.
 - [Together AI](https://docs.together.ai/docs/introduction): `.together-ai-key.txt`
 - [Nebius](https://studio.nebius.com/playground): `.nebius-key.txt`
 - [HuggingFace](https://huggingface.co/join): `hf_token.txt`

 > ❗ Keep all these access keys secure.
 Do not share or upload them to publicly available repos.
-I have added these three
-> files to `.gitignore` just so that they don't accidentally get pushed to GitHub
+These three files have been added to `.gitignore` just so that they don't accidentally get pushed to GitHub

 ## Running

-You can run the code either by calling `main.py` explicitly
+Run the code either by calling `main.py` explicitly

 ```commandline
 python main.py